mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   TIn Mattermost v6.0, this command has been replaced with the mmctl command `mmctl team add </manage/mmctl-command-line-tool.html#mmctl-team-users-add>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl team add </manage/mmctl-command-line-tool.html#mmctl-team-users-add>`__.

 Description
     Add users to a team.
 Before running this command, see the :ref:`note about {team-name} <team-value-note>`.